War-Keeper/ClassMateBot/README.md

 ![$addhw CSC510 HW2 SEP 25 2024 17:02](https://github.com/War-Keeper/ClassMateBot/blob/main/data/media/addhomework.gif)

 ### 4 - Personally Pinning Messages
 Another problem that the students face is that they cannot pin the important messages which they could come back to if they need so.
 This could be done through the bot as the students could send in the link of the message they would want to pin and the bot would do that.
 This way all the students could pin the messages personally through the bot.
-The ppinned messages of other students would not be visible to the current user as we have added the validation of only showing the reminders added by the user not by other students.
+The pinned messages of other students would not be visible to the current user as we have added the validation of only showing the reminders added by the user not by other students.
 A little example is provided below.
 ![$pin HW https://discordapp.com/channels/139565116151562240/139565116151562240/890813190433292298 HW8 reminder](https://github.com/War-Keeper/ClassMateBot/blob/main/data/media/pin.gif)

 ### 5 - Group Creation